Renewable energy debate: Community debate about wind farms

 There have been concerns relating to the visual and other impacts of some wind farms, with local residents sometimes fighting or blocking construction.
 Some of these concerns have been dismissed as "not in my back yard" (NIMBY) opposition.
 Certain wind farms have been opposed by residents, local councils and national trusts for their potential harmful impact on protected scenic areas, archaeological landscapes, tourism and cultural heritage.
 In the US, the Massachusetts Cape Wind project was delayed for years partly because of aesthetic concerns.
 Elsewhere, there are concerns that some installations can negatively affect TV and radio reception and Doppler weather radar, as well as produce excessive sound and vibration levels leading to a decrease in property values.
 Potential broadcast-reception solutions include predictive interference modeling as a component of site selection.

 Residents in other areas have been more positive and there are community wind farm developments.
 According to a town councillor, the overwhelming majority of locals believe that the Ardrossan Wind Farm in Scotland has enhanced the area.

 A starting point for better understanding community concerns about wind farms is often through public outreach initiatives (e.g., surveys, town hall meetings) to clarify the nature of concerns.
 Scott Victor Valentine (2011) said that community concerns over wind power projects have been shown to be based more on people's perception rather than fact.
 According to Valentine, in tourist areas, there is a perception that the siting of wind farms will adversely affect tourism, but surveys conducted in tourist areas in Germany, Belgium and Scotland showed this is not the case.
 Similarly, according to Valentine, concerns over wind turbine noise, shadow flicker, and bird life threats are not supported by data.
 He says the difficulty is that the general public often does not have ready access to information needed to assess the pros and cons of wind power developments.
 However, even where the general public supports wind power in principle and is well informed, there are often important qualifications around the building of wind farms (i.e. providing mitigation of development impacts on local ecology and assets).

 According to Valentine, the media often fails to give all the information the public needs to effectively evaluate the merits of a wind farm.
 Moreover, misinformation about wind power may be propagated by fossil fuel industry, or other special interest groups.
-He says planners and policymakers can mitigate some public opposition by providing the community with comprehensive information, which may also lead to enhanced support fir a project.
+He says planners and policymakers can mitigate some public opposition by providing the community with comprehensive information, which may also lead to enhanced support for a project.